H0llyW00dzZ/My-RESTAPIs-Boilerplate/README.md

 ## Architecture

 Below is the architecture of this boilerplate and how it looks.
-I created this for REST APIs about volcano 🌋 monitoring used by the government, so it can easily monitor volcanoes in the real world.
+I created this for REST APIs about volcano 🌋 monitoring used by the government (has been done before), so it can easily monitor volcanoes in the real world.

 - Backend (Pure `Go`)